Yf-Hma/brain_decode/README.md

 * In the folders "DATA_TRAIN_DIR" and "DATA_TEST_DIR" (see the config file), download the training and test datasets as outlined in the project [semantic-decoding](https://github.com/HuthLab/semantic-decoding).

 #### Training and evaluation
-* To run the experiments on this dataset, run the following commands from "comparison_semantic_perceived_GPT_2023" folder:
+* To reproduce the results of this experiment:
 ```bash
 python exps/perceived/prepare_Tang2023_datasets.py -s $subject (choices=['S1', 'S2', 'S3'])
 python exps/perceived/build_tokenizer.py